 - Forecast hard red winter wheat yield in areas that account for more than half of US production

 - Understand how weather impacts yields in microclimates

 - Inform other models focused on damage caused by pests and diseases

 The US is the third-biggest national exporter of wheat, after Russia and Canada.
 Despite a decline in US wheat acreage in recent years, the crop continues to occupy a significant portion of US farmland.
 Wheat grown across the country shows considerable variations in planting calendar, protein content, and market uses; specialized models that track different varieties are valuable for monitoring the downstream impact of changes in wheat yield.
 Hard red winter wheat (HRW), which is high in protein and suitable for baking, accounts for over a third of total US wheat production — nearly 18 million tonnes in 2020.
 About half of the crop is exported, which means that hard red winter wheat yields also have ramifications on global trade dynamics.

-Among all the geospatial inputs we tested for our model, normalized difference vegetation index (NDVI) and evapotranspiration (ET) showed best performance during the backtest.
-Besides the geospatial inputs, weekly winter wheat crop conditions from the USDA (at the state level) also helped improve the model’s performance.
+Because the USDA doesn’t provide county-level yield specifically for HRW, we trained our model on overall winter wheat yield in regions that are almost exclusively HRW.
+We tested a number of geospatial inputs for our model, of which normalized difference vegetation index (NDVI) and evapotranspiration (ET) performed the best during the backtest.
+Besides these geospatial inputs, weekly winter wheat crop conditions from the USDA (at the state level) also helped improve the model’s performance.